alwaysdata/documentation/domains/change-of-dns-servers/index.en.md

 tags = ["dns", "domains"]
 +++

-The[DNS servers](https://en.wikipedia.org/wiki/Domain_Name_System) define which servers to contact for every service.
+The [DNS servers](https://en.wikipedia.org/wiki/Domain_Name_System) define which servers to contact for every service.
 Therefore they are defined at the registrar - the provider that handles the domain’s administrative management.

 1. Ask your new provider for their DNS servers,